Table of Contents

 The problem that companies face with managing Gen Z workers involves building their core working capabilities while adapting to their strengths and preferences in ways that continue to drive the organizational mission and objectives.
 Updating corporate values and processes is nothing new—those are often updated in service of continuous evolution to meet the needs of the organization and those who generate its value to stakeholders—the employees.

-The reality is that Gen Z workers appear to lack skills related to workplace cultural dynamics, etiquette, communications, and collaboration.
-This is often the case for newly minted workers, but given their size as a group, the Gen Z workforce will require more diligence and disciplined approaches.
+The reality is that Gen Z workers appear to lack skills in workplace cultural dynamics, etiquette, communication, and collaboration.
+This is often the case for newly minted workers, but given their size as a group, the Gen Z workforce will require greater diligence and discipline.

 Despite managers' concerns that they are unaware of their challenges, Gen Z workers agree that a problem exists.
 For example, 85% of recently hired college graduates report that their soft skills (influencing, persuading, collaborating) need attention.
-However, 40% say they have received no support for developing those skills from their direct manager.
+However, 40% say they have received no support from their direct manager in developing those skills.
 Another survey found that 85% of college graduates wished their schools had better prepared them for the workplace.
 Only 24% of those recent graduates reported having all the skills they needed for their jobs after graduation.

 Potential solutions for managing Gen Z new hires

 As stated earlier, despite what might be a preference for avoiding hiring or using AI in place of Gen Z workers, the fact is that existing labor shortages will not solve themselves (as long-standing birth rates drive them).
-The key is to understand the dilemma of managing Gen Z workers mainly affected by environmental factors that are out of their control and then establish practices and approaches that enable the organization to leverage their capabilities best.
+The key is to understand the dilemma of managing Gen Z workers, who are largely affected by environmental factors beyond their control, and then establish practices and approaches that enable the organization to leverage their capabilities most effectively.

 1. Do not assume that every Gen Z worker is or will be problematic